geoshit888/GEOL0069-Landslide-Detection/README.md

 ## Results

-The workflow successfully identified areas with strong spectral and topographic signatures consistent with landslide activity.
-Increased landslide candidate area was observed following the 2024 Hualien earthquake, particularly in steep mountainous terrain around Taroko Gorge.
+The figure below shows the results from 2021 to 2025.
+The first row presents the Sentinel-2 RGB composites, the second row shows the detected landslide candidates overlaid on the RGB images, and the third row presents the binary landslide masks.
+The workflow successfully identified areas with strong spectral and topographic characteristics consistent with landslide activity.
+These areas are mainly located on steep mountainous slopes.
+An increase in landslide candidate area was observed after the 2024 Hualien earthquake, suggesting that the earthquake had a significant impact on slope instability and landslide occurrence in the study area.
+However, because this method is unsupervised, the mapped areas should be interpreted as landslide candidates rather than confirmed landslides.

+![Image](images/results.png)

+The two charts show the total landslide candidate area and the newly detected landslide candidate area for each year.
+The total candidate area represents all pixels classified as potential landslides in a given year, whilst the new candidate area represents locations that were detected in the current year but were not identified in the previous year.
+The new candidate analysis is important because it highlights newly developed or recently exposed landslide features, rather than areas that remained persistently bare or unstable across multiple years.
+This helps distinguish recent slope failures, particularly those potentially triggered by extreme events such as the 2024 Hualien earthquake, from older pre-existing landslide scars or long-term exposed surfaces.

 The unsupervised approach provides a rapid and scalable method for preliminary landslide detection using freely available satellite imagery.
 However, further validation using official landslide inventories or high-resolution imagery would be required for operational hazard assessment.

-![Image](images/results.png)